<?xml version="1.0" encoding="utf-8"?>

 <description>

-<![CDATA[<img src="http://assets.podomatic.net/mymedia/thumb/1366061/1400x1400_3510378.jpg" alt="itunes pic" /><br />Hosted by OCP's Director of Community Programs Michael Bolton and mezzo-soprano Maren Montalbano, each edition features musical excerpts, plot synopses and background information on the operas, cast and production information, interviews with artists and producers, Academy of Music historical moments and more!]]>
+<![CDATA[Hosted by OCP's Director of Community Programs Michael Bolton and mezzo-soprano Maren Montalbano, each edition features musical excerpts, plot synopses and background information on the operas, cast and production information, interviews with artists and producers, Academy of Music historical moments and more!]]>

 </description>

-<guid isPermaLink="true">http://operaphila.podomatic.com/entry/2010-10-15T13_30_53-07_00</guid>
+<guid isPermaLink="true">https://operaphila.podomatic.com/entry/2010-10-15T13_30_53-07_00</guid>

-<pubDate>Fri, 15 Oct 2010 20:30:53 GMT</pubDate>
+<pubDate>Fri, 15 Oct 2010 20:30:53 +0000</pubDate>

 <dc:creator>Opera Philadelphia</dc:creator>